Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Validation and Comparison

-A planar quadrotor is an underactuated nonlinear dynamic system \cite{quadrotor} with state variable $(x,y,\theta,\dot{x},\dot{y},\dot{\theta})$ and input $(u_L,u_R)$.
-The task is to search for optimal collision-free trajectories reaching the goal position.
-The tilt angle of body is limited within $[-\frac{\pi}{6},\frac{\pi}{6}]$ and the direction of thrust force is forced to be positive.
-The node states are initialized with the linear interpolation ($M=30$) and the initial policy is a hovering controller.
+A planar quadrotor \cite{quadrotor} is an underactuated system with $\boldsymbol{x}=[x,y,\theta,\dot{x},\dot{y},\dot{\theta}]$ and $\boldsymbol{u}=[u_L,u_R]$.
+This task is to search for optimal collision-free trajectories reaching the goal position, $\boldsymbol{x}_g=[1.0,1.5,0,0,0,0]$, from different starting states with limited thrust forces.
+The path constraints include the limited body orientation (within $[-\frac{\pi}{6},\frac{\pi}{6}]$) and non-negative thrust forces.
+The time horizon $T=6$ s and $N=200$.
+The node states are initialized via a linear interpolation with $M=30$ and the initial policy is a hovering controller.
+The optimization details were shown in Fig. \ref{fig:quadrotorres}.
+We can see from Fig. \ref{fig:quadrotorres} (a) and Fig. \ref{fig:quadrotorres} (b) that the solution from AL stage was infeasible with a constraint violation up to $0.2$ although the objective value was low.
+By switching to the RLB stage, the constraint violations were eliminated within $3$ more iterations.
+We run several optimizations for other starting positions and the results were shown in Fig. \ref{fig:quadrotorres} (d).